-- Download COVID-19 promotional and educational materials. - View video recordings of COVID-19 community updates hosted by NMDOH and the Community Health Worker Initiative at UNM. - View Community Health Worker training videos. - Find links to information and various NMDOH COVID resources.
+- Download COVID-19 information materials. - See video recordings of COVID-19 updates by New Mexico Department of Health for Community Health Workers. - View Community Health Worker training videos. - Find links to information and COVID resources from the New Mexico Department of Health.